Worldwide Guide to Women in Leadership

 Liberal MP 1960-67.
 She lived (1920-80)

-1966-68 Parliamentary Secretary to the Minister of National Health and Welfare Margaret Rideout
+1966-68 Parliamentary Secretary of National Health and Welfare Margaret Rideout

 Liberal MP 1964-67. (b.
 1920-)